pulumi/docs/content/docs/iac/concepts/resources/dynamic-providers.md

 - /docs/concepts/resources/dynamic-providers/
 ---

-There are three types of resource providers.
-The first are the standard resource providers.
-These resource providers are built and maintained by Pulumi.
-There is a second kind, called a dynamic resource provider, which we will discuss here.
-These resource providers run only in the context of your program.
-They are not shareable.
-The third type of resource provider is shareable.
-You write it yourself and then you can distribute it so that others can use it.

-Dynamic resource providers can be written in any language you choose.
-Because they are not shareable, dynamic resource providers do not need a plugin.
+The dynamic resource provider construct can be used to build a local provider for simple APIs and use-cases.
+Dynamic resource providers are only able to be used in Pulumi programs written in the same language as the dynamic resource provider.
+But, they are lighter weight than custom providers and for many use-cases are sufficient to leverage the Pulumi state model.
+For more sophisticated APIs, one can create a [bridged or native provider](/docs/iac/packages-and-automation/pulumi-packages/).

+{{% notes type="info" %}}
+**Note:** The Pulumi registry includes the [Command Provider](https://www.pulumi.com/registry/packages/command/) as an even lighter weight solution and can be used in place of a dynamic resource provider in some cases.
+{{% /notes %}}

 There are several reasons why you might want to write a dynamic resource provider.
 Here are some of them:

 - You want to create some new custom resource types.
 - You want to use a cloud provider that Pulumi doesn’t support.
-For example, you might want to write a dynamic resource provider for WordPress.

 All dynamic providers must conform to certain interface requirements.
 You must at least implement the `create` function but, in practice, you will probably also want to implement the `read`, `update`, and `delete` functions as well.

-To continue with our WordPress example, you would probably want to create new blogs, update existing blogs, and destroy them.
+For example, if creating a dynamic resource provider for WordPress, you would probably want to create new blogs, update existing blogs, and destroy them.
 The mechanics of how these operations happen would be essentially the same as if you used one of the standard resource providers.
 The difference is that the calls that would've been made on the standard resource provider by the Pulumi engine would now be made on your dynamic resource provider and it, in turn, would make the API calls to WordPress.

 Dynamic providers are defined by first implementing the `pulumi.dynamic.ResourceProvider` interface.
 This interface supports all CRUD operations, but only the create function is required.
 A minimal implementation might look like this: